zmalone/chef-web-docs/source/index.md

 **Q: Do I need to know Ruby to use Chef?**<br>
 A: No, but it helps.
 For more information, check out the [Just Enough Ruby for Chef](http://docs.opscode.com/just_enough_ruby_for_chef.html) section on [Chef Docs](http://docs.opscode.com).

+**Q: What about Private Chef or Open Source Chef?**<br>
+A: The #learnchef campaign was designed to be "the quickest path to converge".
+Instead of spending hours trying to get Private Chef installed, we want you to experience the full power of Chef as quickly as possible.
+For this reason, we recommend new Chefs register for a [free Hosted Chef](http://www.opscode.com/hosted-chef/) account and we'll take care of the Chef Server for you.
+While there may be some content in this guide that applies to Private Chef Server or Open Source Chef Server, #learnchef should not be considered an authoritative source for those resources.
+Instead, please visit the [official Opscode docs](http://docs.opscode.com).